 - The scores shall be submitted to the hiring department when requested.

 - This roster may be used until the Human Resources Division determines that it is no longer valid or accurate.
 Such time shall not exceed two years.
 The City reserves the option to choose whether to use this roster, or to re-advertise the position.

 - The Department Director shall make, or cause to be made, the appropriate reference checks.

 - The Human Resources Division, the Department Director or his/her designee may conditionally offer the position to an applicant whose score is within the top one-third of the roster.
+Such selection shall be based on non-discriminatory, articulable criteria.
 Such offers are conditional upon the applicant passing the drug screen, criminal background investigation, and any other required examinations or tests.
 If the conditional offer is made by the Department Director or his/her designee, they should notify Human Resources and see that the applicant is sent for further required screening.
 The results of the drug screen, background investigation, and any other required examinations or tests will be provided to the Human Resources Division.
 When all required screening is successfully completed, Human Resources shall make the final job offer to the candidate.

 Only the Human Resources Division is authorized to extend final offers of employment to candidates.

 - If the candidate accepts the offer, Human Resources will set up a meeting with the applicant to fill out the necessary forms and begin work.
 Human Resources should then inform other applicants by mail that a selection has been made.

 If the candidate does not accept the position, the Department Director or hiring authority shall determine who the second choice is and proceed as indicated in paragraph 3 above.